 SWITCH: (4th & 5th image)

-Cut out a small portion in the stomach region for switch to just fit in and fix it with glue or any other adhesive (which doesn't dirty the sheet).
-Solder the two normally open (electrically) ends of the switch with sufficiently long single strand wires, keep their colours different from each other for identification.
+Cut out a small portion in the stomach region for the switch to just fit in and fix it with glue or any other adhesive (which doesn't dirty the sheet).
+Solder the two normally open (electrically) ends of the switch with sufficiently long single strand wires.
+(The electrically open terminals can be checked by a multimeter in continuity mode.)
+Keep the colours of the wires different from each other for identification.

 Seventh Image: I've made the battery holder at the back so wires have to be pulled out of the body and attached to the battery holder via solder.